 The attack comes three days after the Indian army said it had carried out a "surgical strike" in the region and destroyed "terrorist launching pads" used by the fighters with support from Pakistan.

 Al Jazeera's Kamal Hyder, reporting from Pakistan's capital Islamabad, said that Pakistan government continues to refute claims that any such "surgical strike" took place.

 Tensions between India and Pakistan over Kashmir have also reached extraordinary levels with the killing of 18 Indian soldiers in September, blamed on Pakistan-based armed groups.

 | The statement orders a ban on the printing and publishing of the newspaper "till further orders so that disturbance of public tranquillity is prevented" [Kashmir Reader]

 The attempt to gag Kashmir Reader comes after a series of attempts by the state government to clamp down on media and communication in the valley.
 Since July, mobile phone services have been intermittently cut, the internet has been blocked and newspapers have been routinely raided by police.

 In July, the Indian Journalists Union (IJU) held a protest in New Delhi against the "clampdown" on the media in Kashmir after the state government were found to be prohibiting publicaiton of newspapers and confiscating printed materials.

-Kashmir is divided into two parts, one administered by India and the other one by Pakistan.
+Kashmir is divided into two parts, one administered by India and the other one-third by Pakistan.

 India claims Pakistan has been supporting a violent secessionist movement in Kashmir - a charge Islamabad has consistently denied.
 It calls Kashmiri rebels freedom fighters.